Getting Here

 By Car and Ferry

 Most travellers will take the ferry from Nova Scotia to either Port aux Basques or Argentia.
-There are also ferry routes for travelling between the island and Labrador.
+There are also ferry routes for travelling between Newfoundland and Labrador.
+Reservations are recommended, especially during peak times.
+If you want a private cabin, you should book well ahead as they fill up quickly.

 There is year-round service between North Sydney, Nova Scotia and Port aux Basques, in southwestern Newfoundland.
 Most days have two sailings – morning and evening – and the crossing takes six to eight hours, depending on weather.
 The drive from Port aux Basques to St. John’s covers about 902 km and takes about 9.5 hours.